-The Improvement Collaborative programme has been set up to work with key stakeholders to define what the future approach to increasing London’s capacity for quality improvement should include and what the future support for improvement across London needs to address.
+The Urgent and Emergency Care Improvement Collaborative has been set up to work with key stakeholders to define what the future approach to increasing London’s capacity for quality improvement should include and what the future support for improvement across London needs to address.

 What are we doing?

 The improvement collaborative launched on 4 July, 2017.
 It is chaired by Professor Derek Bell, President of Royal College of Physicians Edinburgh and Director of NIHR CLAHRC Northwest London.
 More than 160 delegates working in health and care across London's urgent and emergency system attended the launch.
 Presentation slides from the launch can be found at the bottom of this page.